Code-Institute-Submissions/GarethJohn-Resume-and-Portfolio/README.md

 - The idea for this project originally came from a basic Resume exercise to illustrate ordered and unorder I had worked on while using the Mimo app&#39; (https://getmimo.com/playgrounds/812454) prior to starting the Full Stack Software Development course at the Code Institute.
 I subsequently expanded the basic exercise to create an online resume.

-- I'd like to thank my mentor Sinead O'Brian for her direct and honest feedback, support and helpful advice in the run up to, and during this project.
+- I'd like to thank my mentor Sinead O'Brien for her direct and honest feedback, support and helpful advice in the run up to, and during this project.
 Thanks also for recommending Dillinger as a markdown editor.

 - Further inspiration came from the UCD-Resume project in the CI User Centric Frontend module.
 I particularly identified with the thirds concept for separating the content.